David Gantar

+Early life

+Gantar grew up in the North Edmonton community of Kilkenny, where he played youth soccer.
+He completed his first referee clinic at the age of 12 and began officiating local matches.
+He advanced quickly through the refereeing ranks, developing a long-term interest in officiating.

 Career

 Gantar had a successful first year as a FIFA referee, attending three international tournaments.
 His year included appointment to the Gold Cup (the continental championship) ahead of fellow Canadian FIFA Referee Paul Ward.
 The appointment came despite Ward's seniority and experience; coupled with Gantar's inclusion on CONCACAF's Elite Referee List.

+He was the match referee for international friendlies involving the Brazil national team twice in 2013 and 2014, and Colombia twice in 2014.
+Brazil and Colombia are among the most prominent international sides he officiated.

+On April 27, 2019, Gantar was the match official for the inaugural match of the Canadian Premier League.